FAQ about our dolls

 • Do your toys do something?
 Moving, or singing?

 The majority of toys are just decorative objects: they do nothing.
 But there are some that perform function.
-These toys are shown in the video of VK group: http://vk.com/videos-25388481
+Some dolls can have a sound module installed upon request.

 • How to care for dolls?
 Can I wash them?

 Dolls should not be washed.
 Plastic parts can be cleaned with a damp cloth, rinse under warm running water.
-Fur parts can be cleaned, for example, by foam "Vanish".
+Fur parts can be cleaned using specialized soft products for synthetic fabrics.

 • Toys are produced EN masse or piece?

 Each toy is unique as it is made from scratch by hand, including sculpting, sewing, assembly and painting.
 It's quite a long process and often takes more than one week depending on the availability of materials and complexity of work.